 If we fail to qualify as a REIT in any taxable year, and no relief provision applies, we would be subject to U.S. federal income tax and, including, for taxable years prior to 2018, any applicable alternative minimum tax on our taxable income at regular corporate rates.
 Further, if we fail to qualify as a REIT, we might need to borrow money or sell assets in order to pay any resulting tax.
 Our payment of income tax would decrease the amount of our income available for distribution to our shareholders.
 In calculating our taxable income in a year in which we fail to qualify as a REIT, we would not be able to deduct amounts paid out to shareholders.
 In fact, we would not be required to distribute any amounts to shareholders in that year.
 In such event, to the extent of our current or accumulated earnings and profits, all distributions to shareholders would be taxable as ordinary income.
-Subject to certain limitations of the U.S. federal income tax rate applicable to such dividends.
+Subject to certain limitations of the U.S. federal income tax laws, corporate shareholders might be eligible for the dividends received deduction and shareholders taxed at individual rates might be eligible for the reduced U.S. federal income tax rate applicable to such dividends.
 In addition, subject to the limitations of the Code, corporate distributions may be eligible for the dividends received deduction.
 Our failure to qualify as a REIT could impair our ability to expand our business and raise capital, and it would adversely affect the value of our capital shares.
 Unless we qualified for relief under specific statutory provisions, we also would be disqualified from taxation as a REIT for the four taxable years following the year during which we ceased to qualify as a REIT.
 We cannot predict whether in all circumstances we would qualify for such statutory relief.